 Climate change and environmental sustainability are clearly top-of-mind for many members of Generation Z, but do those issues impact how they’re thinking about their future careers?
 According to Tallo’s data, yes.
 Last year, Gen Z reported that politics and presidential elections were a big deal for them, and this year, the vast majority of Gen Z respondents (80%) reported that they believe that reducing greenhouse gas emissions and/or preventing climate change is the responsibility of both individual companies and politicians.
-Fifty nine percent of Gen Z respondents prioritize the planet-friendliness of companies when weighing job offers (15% do not and 26% are unsure) and 79% would be more likely to accept a job with a company who has made a public commitment to fighting climate change.
+Fifty-nine percent of Gen Z respondents prioritize the planet-friendliness of companies when weighing job offers (15% do not, and 26% are unsure), and 79% would be more likely to accept a job with a company that has made a public commitment to fighting climate change.

 - Minimizing negative impact on the environment/combating climate change – 23%

 - Fair and ethical labor practices – 21%

 - Diversity, equity, and inclusion training – 18%

 - Donating money to nonprofits and charities – 13%